r4tylmz/StaffTrack/README.md

 1- Open a terminal (bash or cmd)

 2- You need to install the node modules first as this repository doesn't have any node modules in it.
-So type yarn install this command will install all of the dependencies related to the project for you.
+So type `` yarn install `` command.
+This command will install all of the dependencies related to the project for you.

 3- Start the server on localhost using the `` yarn serve `` command.